itsee-birmingham/standalone_collation_editor/README.md

 The only requirement for this function is that it set ```CL.managingEditor``` to either ```true``` or ```false``` depending on whether the current user is the managing editor of the current project.

-The function can also be used to set any platform specific requirements such as loading the correct home page for the current project.
+If the index page is to be set up with javascript using the settings provided in the ```contextInput``` variable in the services file then the function should call ```CL.loadIndexPage``` with the current project as the only argument.
+If the index page is to be provided in an alternative way they this function must show that index page and set any other platform requirements for its use.

 - #### ```getUserInfo()```